Pengchengzhi/Yolov3_Own-dataset/README.md

 > ./darknet detect cfg/yolov3.cfg yolov3.weights data/dog.jpg

-If you are lucky, you can see the following picture.
+If you are lucky, you will get a picture like this

 ![dog_picture](https://github.com/Pengchengzhi/Yolov3_Own-dataset/blob/master/images/dog_predictions.jpg)